 De escalation techniques are used to diffuse the conflict spiral, this includes having good communication skills to talk to the pupil slowly and give simple directions, along side Makaton and Pecs to make language clear.
 There is an emphasis placed on the importance of body posture and awareness of space.
 Staff give choices to pupils sometimes allowing an alternative to aggression.
 All adults understand that building the relationship between pupil and staff member by using praise as soon as the pupil responds positively can divert an incident.
 The Teamwork of staff is important that they can support each other by introducing a "fresh face".
 For some pupils the "sensory diet" is intended to give them time to lower escalating tension.
 Wearing a deep pressure jacket or having a "p and q" stick to chew.
-These diets will be produced individually to suit a pupils needs.
-The CALM approach recommended by Team Teach is aimed at calming the pupils down either before physical intervention is necessary or during physical intervention.
-Communication, Awareness /Assessment, Listening Looking and Learning, and Making safe.
+These diets will be produced individually to suit a pupil need.
+They will be assessed by relevant professionals and school staff will then follow the programmes given.